 Emmanuel Méthivier is an Innovation & Digital Transformation Catalyst in France at Axway.
 With his long experience in the banking sector, he shares his analysis of the current challenges facing French companies in terms of opening up to their ecosystems.

-His analysis is clear: APIsation as such does not result in a business transformation for companies, unlike open APIsation, which does, however, imply going beyond the IT department alone.
+His analysis is clear: APIfication as such does not result in a business transformation for companies, unlike open APIfication, which does, however, imply going beyond the IT department alone.

 Questions and Answers with Axway Catalyst, Emmanuel Méthivier

 How mature do you see French companies in terms of potential platformization and openness strategies?

 Emmanuel Méthivier: The maturity is very contrasted.
 On one side, the discussion on changing the global business model is very present in the “tech” microcosm.
 This is carried by a handful of specialists, “transformation gurus” who have a good knowledge of subjects such as platformization, AI, or the blockchain and their impact on our economy.